the-events-calendar/the-events-calendar/readme.txt

 = [4.6.19] TBD =

 * Fix - More robust handling of errors and exceptions during Event Aggregator imports [107929]
+* Fix - Ensure that the "Export Events" button is properly displayed in month view when paginating.
+Thanks to @linpleva, Steven, Will and others for flagging this!
+[104751]
 * Tweak - Add the `tribe_aggregator_async_insert_event` filter to allow overriding the Event Aggregator asynchronous event insertion [107929]
 * Tweak - Add the `'tribe_aggregator_async_import_event_task` filter to allow overriding the Event Aggregator asynchronous import task [107929]
 * Tweak - Added venue google map link to events in Day view [91610]